kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 When pods are preempted, they receive their requested graceful termination period, which is by default 30 seconds, but it can be any different value as specified in the PodSpec.
-If the victim Pods do not terminate within this period they are force-terminated.
+If the victim Pods do not terminate within this period, they are force-terminated.
 Once all the victims go away, the preemptor Pod can be scheduled.